WeblateOrg/weblate/docs/api.rst

-    :>json int have_comment: number of units with comment :>json int have_suggestion: number of units with suggestion :>json boolean is_template: whether translation is monolingual base :>json object language: source language object, see :http:get:`/api/languages/(string:language)/` :>json string language_code: language code used in the repository, this can be different from language code in the language object
+    :>json int have_comment: number of units with comment :>json int have_suggestion: number of units with suggestion :>json boolean is_template: whether translation is monolingual base :>json object language: source language object; see :http:get:`/api/languages/(string:language)/` :>json string language_code: language code used in the repository; this can be different from language code in the language object
     :>json string last_author: name of last author :>json timestamp last_change: last change timestamp
     :>json string revision: hash revision of the file